andreea-burada/android_2022/README.md

     destination.writeInt(variable);
 }
 ```
+---
 ### Form Activity

+-> attribute of `class Entity` which we will edit with setters to receive the data from the form
--> void method in which you set all components from the ENTITY class
+-> void method `initializeComponents` in which you set all components from the ENTITY class

 #### *spinner*
 -> setting spinner with array of strings from XML